 After waiting behind people with every type of rental problem imaginable, I got to speak to an agent.
 I calmly explained that when I rented my car it only had 1/2 of a tank of gas.
 I returned it with the same amount of gas but the agent in the garage charged me for the difference.

-I asked to speak with the shift manager at this point, since my point was getting me nowhere.
-Obviously he thought I didn’t want to pay for the fuel.
+I asked to speak with the shift manager at this point since my discussion was getting me nowhere.
+Obviously, he thought I didn’t want to pay for the fuel.
 End of story.

 The manager showed up and I explained my situation.
 He again told me that they fill up all the cars before renting them.
 I said that they must have missed one.
 I then tried to use the only thing I had left on my side, MATH!

-I asked how many miles I drove the car.
+I asked how many miles did I drive the car?
 “50 miles,” he replied.